 6. Advantages and Disadvantages

-It’s also important to know the pros and cons of both speakers.
-In order to avoid any misunderstandings after purchasing either of these two, we need to find out all the advantages and disadvantages of Sonos One and Play:1.
+It’s important to know the pros and cons of both speakers.
+In order to make an informed purchase decision, we need to find out all the advantages and disadvantages of Sonos One and Play:1.

 |Well-Balanced Bass||No Bluetooth|

 |Full Amazon Alexa Integration||Proprietary system|